Carroll County Public Schools (Maryland)

 Carroll County Public Schools is a school district based in Westminster, Maryland.
 CCPS is the ninth largest county in the state of Maryland.
-Nearly 25,000 students are enrolled in the county's public schools.
+Just over 24,000 students were enrolled in the county's public schools for the 2022-2023 academic year.
 The school system includes all of Carroll County, Maryland.

 Leadership

 The schools are administered by superintendent Mrs. Cynthia McCabe.
 McCabe was appointed to a four-year term as Superintendent of Carroll County Public Schools effective July 1, 2022.

-In 2022, the school board announced in the April meeting that pride flags would be banned from being “flown, posted, or affixed to the grounds, walls, doors, ceilings or any other Board of Education property," after a donation of flags from the local chapter of PFLAG were raised in classrooms.
+In 2022, the school board announced in the April meeting that pride flags would not be permitted to be “flown, posted, or affixed to the grounds, walls, doors, ceilings or any other Board of Education property," after a donation of flags from the local chapter of PFLAG were raised in classrooms.
 The school board has voted to develop a new policy on the use of political symbols, specifically flags, in school buildings, but the heated debate continues.

-The Board of Education consists of five elected Board of Education members and one non-voting student member.

-As of May 2022, the members are President Kenneth Kiler, Vice President Tara A. Battaglia, Marsha B. Herbert, Patricia S. Dorsey and Donna M. Sivigny.
-The current student representative is Devanshi Mistry.
+The board of education consists of five elected board of education members and one non-voting student member.
+As of July 2023, the members are President Marsha Herbert, Vice President Tara A. Battaglia, Patricia S. Dorsey, Donna M. Sivigny, and Stephen D. Whisler.
+The current student representative is Sahithya Sudhakar.